foggerty/thebook/Chapters/NotesAndReferences.md

 3$.
 The holder of a Mameluke office introduced by Baybars (Ayalon, BSOAS, XVI, 1954, p.
 69).
 Originally re- crutted—during the Circassian period, at any rate—from military amirs of the second or third class, this officer was charged with responsibility for the game-bird enclosures and the royal hunt (see Popper, Egypt and Syria, p.
 94).

 142636.
 In our text the plea for God's mercy (rarhim) which usually follows the mention of a deceased person includes the horse.
 If the fact is at all significant, it would seem to indicate the horse archer’s attachment to his mount.
-In all other MSS, the zarkim is restricted to the person.
+In all other manuscripts, the zarkim is restricted to the person.
 It is probably a casc of deliberate correction prompted by religious susceptibility.

 37. D.